 The Gloucester County Certified Gardeners maintain our historic gardens.
-The gardeners are volunteers who actively work to cultivate vegetables, culinary and medicinal herbs, dyeing flowers and cutting flowers that are historically representative of the eighteenth century.
+The gardeners are volunteers who actively work to cultivate vegetables, culinary and medicinal herbs, dyeing flowers, and cutting flowers that are historically representative of the eighteenth century.
 Learn what herbs Ann Whitall would have used to treat a cough or heal a wound.
 Observe how flower pigments added color to clothing.
-Hear about true farm to table family.
+Hear about true farm to table families.

 We routinely offer special tours to elementary and secondary schools, home schoolers, summer camps, scouts, and senior community centers and homes.
 Have a particular interest in early American history?
 Let us know and we can tailor a tour just for you.
 Our knowledgeable docents are experts in Revolutionary history and early American life.
 After your tour, Red Bank Park offers scenic picnic pavilions for groups to relax and enjoy magnificent views of the Delaware River.

-We would not be here if it were not for our dedicated volunteers who help make this National Historic Landmark come alive.
+We would not be here if it were not for our dedicated volunteers who help make this National Historic landmark come alive.
 Volunteers help in all aspects of the House and Battlefield.
 Volunteer docents offer tours to the public and visiting schools, plant and maintain our historically-inspired gardens, and offer hearth cooking demonstrations throughout the year.
 If you have some time and would like to help the Whitall House and Red Bank Battlefield, please drop us a line.
 We'd love to have you!

 Multi Purpose Trail

 Red Bank Battlefield Archeology Report

 From Philadelphia & Points North